 The icon that appears under each recommendation helps you to quickly identify the VM and computer that needs attention, and the type of recommendation.
 You can also use the filters to search the list by Resource type and by Severity.

 To drill down into the security recommendations for each VM, click on the VM.
 Here you see the security details for the VM or computer.
 At the bottom, you can see the recommended action and the severity of each issue.

 Virtual machine scale sets

-Security Center automatically discovers whether you have scale sets and recommends that you install the Microsoft Monitoring Agent on them.
+Security Center automatically discovers whether you have scale sets and recommends that you install the Log Analytics agent on them.

 Select the recommendation Install the monitoring agent on virtual machine scale set.
 You get a list of unmonitored scale sets.